Remote

 Step 2 – PD Compliance Design

-We design the proposal to stay within Permitted Development limits, ensuring:
+We design the architectural drawings to stay within permitted development rights, ensuring:

-Any risks are flagged early before drawings are finalised.
+Any risks are flagged early before planning permission drawings are finalized.

 Step 3 – Production of Permitted Development Drawings